sbb-design-systems/lyne-components/docs/GLOSSARY.md

   - P3
 - ...

 Check the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md) for more inputs or how this could look like.
+A visual representation/structure of the potential *Design Token API* can be found [here](/docs/knowhow/design-token-api/design-token-api.png).

 ## StencilJS
 TBD/WIP